LaunchCodeEducation/internal-docs/aside-boxes/README.md

 title: "Aside Boxes"
 ---

-This document shows how to use the `<aside>` tag within your markdown to generate little labeled boxes for your Couscous site.
+This page shows how to use the `<aside>` tag within your markdown to generate little labeled boxes for your Couscous site.
 There are 4 built-in options, plus a "custom" option:

 | Css Class | Resulting Label |
 |-----------|-----------------|